mhewedy/vermin/etc/add/README.md

-This directory contains scripts to be run when create a new image immediately after installing the os
+* This directory contains scripts to be run when create a new image immediately after installing the os

+* Also it contains an ansbile playbook that can be used to accomplish this task.